skvoch/burst/README.md

 </p>

 # Burst
-An application to provide access to your book collection
+Application to provide access to your book collection

 # Features
 - coming soon